juxor/afaq/markdown/secH2.md

 he re-iterated, would be a _"mass rising up against property and the State."_
-Indeed, Kropotkin always stressed that _"there is one point to which all socialists adhere: the expropriation of capital must result from the coming revolution."_ This mean that _"the area of struggle against capital, and against the sustainer of capital - government"_ could be one in which _"various groups can act in agreement"_ and so _"any struggle that prepares for that expropriation should be sustained in unanimity by all the socialist
+Indeed, Kropotkin always stressed that _"there is one point to which all socialists adhere: the expropriation of capital must result from the coming revolution."_ This meant that _"the area of struggle against capital, and against the sustainer of capital - government"_ could be one in which _"various groups can act in agreement"_ and so _"any struggle that prepares for that expropriation should be sustained in unanimity by all the socialist